tweetpie/twitter-account-classification/README.md

 The collected Humanizr dataset consists of 17,790 user accounts, in which 16,012 of them are labeled as individuals, and 1,778 of them are labeled as organizations.
 In the Demographer dataset, there are 214,236 accounts in which 185,224 are labeled as individuals, and 29,012 are labeled as an organization.
-Since the Demographer dataset comprises the Humanizr dataset, the figures are based on the Demographer dataset in the following sections.
+Since the Demographer dataset comprises the Humanizr dataset, the figures are based on the Demographer dataset.

 #### Notebooks

 ##### Interactive Data Analysis

-This notebook contains Followers-Following, Followers-Tweets, Followers-Likes, Tweets-Likes and Tweets-Media relationships.
+[This notebook](https://colab.research.google.com/github/tweetpie/twitter-account-classification/blob/main/notebooks/InteractiveDataAnalysis.ipynb) contains interactive plots to visualize Followers-Following, Followers-Tweets, Followers-Likes, Tweets-Likes and Tweets-Media relationships.

 ##### Interactive Demo

-This notebook provides an interactive service that predict the given Twitter account's label.
+[This notebook](https://colab.research.google.com/github/tweetpie/twitter-account-classification/blob/main/notebooks/InteractiveAccountTypeClassification.ipynb) provides an interactive service that predict the given Twitter account's label.